MicrosoftDocs/fabric-docs/docs/real-time-analytics/keyboard-shortcuts.md

 Keyboard shortcuts provide a quick way to navigate websites, and allow users to work more efficiently.
 Instead of using a pointing device, you use keys, or combinations of keys, to run tasks.

-This article lists Windows keyboard shortcuts that work in the query editor window and results grid in both KQL Queryset and the Explore your data window in KQL Database.
+This article lists Windows keyboard shortcuts that you can use in a KQL queryset or the Explore your data window in a KQL database.

 The letters that appear below represent letter keys on your keyboard.
 For example, to use <kbd>G</kbd>+<kbd>N</kbd>, hold down the <kbd>G</kbd> key and then press <kbd>N</kbd>.
 If the command is <kbd>Ctrl</kbd>+<kbd>K</kbd> <kbd>Ctrl</kbd>+<kbd>X</kbd>, keep pressing <kbd>Ctrl</kbd>, and simultaneously press <kbd>K</kbd> and then <kbd>X</kbd>.